adrian-salajan/adrian-salajan.github.io/_posts/2020-10-03-assigment-is-broken.md

 Basically whenever we see `five` we copy-paste its definition `5`.

 In the end I guess we can all agree and find it intuitive that by doing this copy-paste rewrite these programs are equivalent.
-Here we could really call {% ihighlight scala %} = {% endihighlight %} "equals" since it follows precisely the meaning of {% ihighlight scala %} = {% endihighlight %} in math:
+Here we could really call ` = ` "equals" since it follows precisely the meaning of ` = ` in math:

 `5 + x = 10` so then `x = 10 - 5` and replacing `x` in the first we can write
 `5 + 10 - 5  = 10`.
 All fine.

-In math {% ihighlight scala %} = {% endihighlight %} really means equality, which is different from the assignment from programming.
+In math ` = ` really means equality, which is different from the assignment from programming.

 ### The problem